|

 Summarizing Bernstein's musical accomplishments - and the effect of his ebullient and headstrong personality on the world's musical landscape - is a task best left to professional biographers, and several have produced high-profile studies of his life and art.
 As famed for his mercurial lifestyle as his musicianship, he will be forever regarded as an enigmatic and extraordinary blessing to music.

-Collection: Brass Collection Subcollection: QuintetTRACKLIST
+Brass Collection

 1. Fanfare La Péri 2:01